ddelbondio/ruby-sass-loader/README.md

 Specify a custom build path.
 If not given the sass and cache files will be compiled in a temporary directory (os.tmpdir() + '/ruby-sass-loader')

 #### outputFile
 Specify a custom output filename.
-If not specified the sass and cache files will be compiled into 'out.css' and 'out.css.map'
+If not specified the sass and cache files will be compiled into 'out.css' and 'out.css.map'sass-loader')

+#### context
+Specify a custom context, which is a working directory for sass process.
+By default it is a directory where your entry file is located.

 ### Simple example